Gnaphalieae

-The Gnaphalieae are a tribe of flowering plants in the family Asteraceae.
+The Gnaphalieae, commonly known as paper daisies, are a tribe of flowering plants in the family Asteraceae.
 It is most closely related to the tribes Anthemideae, Astereae, and Calenduleae.

 Characteristics

 This group is most diverse in South America, Southern Africa and Australia.
-There are only a few genera with species native to temperate regions: Anaphalis, Antennaria, Gamochaeta, Helichrysum, Leontopodium (Edelweiss), Phagnalon, Diaperia, and Pseudognaphalium.
+There are only a few genera with species native to north temperate regions: Anaphalis, Antennaria, Gamochaeta, Helichrysum, Leontopodium (Edelweiss), Phagnalon, Diaperia, and Pseudognaphalium.

 The classification of the tribe into subtribes is unclear, with a number of past classifications not being supported by late 20th-century evidence.

 Genera

 Gnaphalieae genera recognized by the Global Compositae Database as April 2022: